CosmicBridge/server/README.md

 #### Running the Cosmic Bridge app (creating a payment zone).

+<b>WARNING:</b> This is a work-in-progress towards a MVP.
+Do NOT, under any circumstanes, use this in production.
+The current implementation has MULTIPLE, VERY OBVIOUS security flaws.
+You have been warned!!!

 To start a Cosmic Bridge node, run the following command:

 <pre>